hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

    ![](/img/2022-10-24-11_22_41-hpe-com-using-infinity-uql-native-api-calls-grafana-—-mozilla-firefox.png)

-   When multiple endpoints values are defined, the *url* variable is listed in a drop-down list at the top of the dashboard.
+   Note: When multiple endpoints values are defined, the *url* variable is listed in a drop-down list at the top of the dashboard.
 This is very useful if you want to quickly adjust the visualization of the different regions.

    ![](/img/2022-10-24-11_24_26-hpe-com-using-infinity-uql-native-api-calls-grafana-—-mozilla-firefox.png)